 Do I need to provide any documents to participate in the class action?

-I think I already registered with Shine Lawyers to participate in this class action.
+I think I already registered to participate in this class action.
 How do I check?

 Why did I receive a notice?

-• you have already registered for the class action with Shine Lawyers; and/or
+you have registered for the class action (or completed a late registration form); and/or

-• the Respondents’ records indicate that you or your superannuation fund held a relevant insurance product issued by CommInsure.
-The Respondents to this class action are Commonwealth Financial Planning Limited (ACN 003 900 169), Financial Wisdom Limited (ACN 006 646 108), The Colonial Mutual Life Assurance Society Pty Limited (ACN 004 021 809), CommInsure (ACN 002 348 352), and AIA Australia Limited (ACN 004 837 861).
+the Respondents’ records indicate that you or your superannuation fund held a relevant insurance product issued by CommInsure.
+The Respondents to this class action are Commonwealth Financial Planning Limited (ACN 003 900 169), Financial Wisdom Limited (ACN 006 646 108), Colonial Mutual Life Assurance Society Pty Limited (ACN 002 348 352) (CommInsure), and AIA Australia Limited (ACN 004 837 861).

-The Respondents were ordered by the Federal Court to provide your contact details so that the Court approved opt out notice setting out your right to opt out of the class action could be sent to you.
+The Respondents were ordered by the Federal Court to provide your contact details so that the Court approved Notice of Proposed Settlement could be sent to you.

 Who is Enterclaim?